Countly/countly-sdk-documentation/ios/next.md

 </p>
 <h2 id="h_01JXEX7QAQ3CGTE7QE9SR5GACD">Interacting with the Internal Request Queue</h2>
 <p>
-  When recording events or activities, the requests don't always get sent immediately.
+  When recording events or user activities, requests are not always sent to the server immediately.
+They may be batched together for efficiency or delayed due to lack of network connectivity.
-  Events get grouped together and sometimes there is no connection to the server and the requests can't be sent.
 </p>
 <p>
-  There are two ways how to interact with this request queue at the moment.&nbsp;
+  Currently, there are two ways to interact with this internal request queue:
 </p>
 <p>
   You can force the SDK to try to send the requests immediately: